Spinal Disc Herniation: Clearing Up the Confusion

-Sadly, injuries to the disc and other soft tissues in the musculoskeletal system are often a permanent-type injury.
-While treatment is available which may be very effective at mitigating the pain symptoms, oftentimes the injured party is never exactly as they were prior to the acute injury.
-Following a traumatic injury like this, it’s best to seek the advice of a qualified medical provider and to speak to a personal injury attorney.
-This way, you get the care you need and you are not stuck with the financial responsibility of someone else’s negligence.
+Sadly, injuries to the disc and other soft tissues in the musculoskeletal system are often permanent injuries.
+While treatment is available which may be effective at mitigating the pain symptoms, oftentimes the injured party is never exactly as they were prior to the acute injury.
+Following a traumatic injury like this, it’s best to seek the advice of a qualified medical provider to get proper treatment.
+This also provides evidence of the severity of your injury that your back injury attorney can use to demonstrate the value of your losses to the insurance company.

 When a disc herniates, it can do so in two different ways.
 The difference is minor, but it is still worth noting which is which.
 The basic idea is that a protrusion is the first step towards extrusion.
 As the inner gel of the spinal disc starts to herniate through the outer wall, it protrudes.
 If it continues to push through the wall until a good portion has leaked out, then it becomes an extrusion.

 Disc protrusions are commonly called disc bulges.
-Disc protrusion occurs when the spinal disc and associated ligaments remain intact, but form an out-pouching that presses against the spinal nerves.
-This protrusion of the disc may push against the damaged fibers of the outer ring, but it mostly stays within its confines.
+This condition occurs when the spinal disc and associated ligaments remain intact, but form an out-pouching that presses against the spinal nerves.
+Disc protrusion may push against the damaged fibers of the outer ring, but it mostly stays within its confines.

 The reason for the pain is really quite simple, both in protrusions and in extrusions.
 As the inner material causes a bulge or actually leaks out, it comes in contact with one or several of the surrounding spinal nerves.
 This bulging or extruding then places a slight amount of pressure on these nerves, causing the pain.
-As mentioned above, these nerves are extremely sensitive; so, it does not take much contact to cause a patient excruciating pain.
+As mentioned above, these nerves are extremely sensitive.
+It does not take much contact to cause a patient excruciating pain.